About Us

 Executive Director Lindsay Taylor has worked with thousands of students, teaching theatre, Spanish, folk dance and music.
 Whether in public schools or summer camps, she loves watching learners of all ages explore their own talents and possibilities.
 A proven leader in the nonprofit sector, she has worked as Director of Institutional Advancement for the Santa Fe Botanical Garden and Director of Marketing for Swallow Hill Music in Denver.
 She currently serves on the Board of Directors for Santa Fe Classic Theater and performs with Glorieta Pines.

 Artistic + Educational Programming Director Brian Nelson is a graduate of the Berklee College of Music in Boston where he studied a variety of instruments and musical styles.
 He has played music for more than 25 years and taught music for 15 years.
 From West African drum and dance to ukulele sing alongs to guitar lessons for all ages, "Teacher B" brings his passion for music and life into the classroom.
-Brian is a sound engineer and videographer and plays music with a variety of projects, including Glorieta Pines.
+Brian is a graphic designer, sound engineer and videographer and plays music with a variety of projects, including Glorieta Pines, Ninjastar and Todd & the Fox.

-Teacher David Bronstein (the grandson of a Cantor, son of a Klezmer Pianist) has been finding home in music for a while now.
+Voice Teacher David Bronstein (the grandson of a Cantor, son of a Klezmer Pianist) has been finding home in music for a while now.
 Growing up in the suburbs of Washington DC, he got to travel around the country and beyond singing in the Children's Chorus of Washington.
 In college at St. John's in Santa Fe he started an acapella group called the Soul Miners and he's been leading others in personal empowerment, collective belonging, and cultural repair through music in song circles, voice lessons, and community ritual ever since.
 David is also a forever student in the piano, guitar, and more recently banjo.
-He moved back to Santa Fe three years ago and is looking forward to serving the folk music community here at Queen Bee this year.
+He moved back to Santa Fe five years ago and is enjoys serving the folk music community here at Queen Bee.

 Dell’Arte International School of Physical Theatre.
 Some project highlights include writing and directing a rock opera about labor organizer, Emma Goldman, co-founding the band The Dolly Ranchers, and working with Clowns Without Borders in Latin America, bringing comic relief to war-torn communities on several tours.
 Lately, she is really loving this opportunity to sing with children via Queen Bee.